aditya-azad/simple-ssg/README.md

 ## Templating Language Syntax

-The language use tags similar to nunjucks' `{% ... %}` syntax.
+The language use tags similar to Nunjucks' `{% ... %}` syntax.
 There are currently following tags implemented.
 Templates themselves have can have other templates within them.

 ### `{% use_template <template_name> %}`